Web Service Promotion

 Script

-You can find the "Script" tab if you edit a web service on the "Web services" tab in the properties of the web service action.
+You can find the "Script" tab when you edit a web service on the "Web Services" tab in the properties of the web service action.

-Here, you have the option of composing Groovy script that will be performed during the web service request.
+Here, you can write a Groovy script that will be executed when the web service is called.
 To do this, the portal right "Publish Velocity and Groovy scripts" must be granted.

-Register or offer web service in the "Integration" module
+Register or Offer a Web Service in the "Integration" Module